 The half-life of verapamil is prolonged in patients with impaired liver function owing to lower oral clearance and a higher volume of distribution.

-Reproduction studies have been performed in rabbits and rats at oral verapamil doses up to 0.6 and 1.2 times respectively the maximum recommended human oral daily dose based on a body surface area comparison (mg/m2) and have revealed no evidence of teratogenicity.
-In the rat, however, a dose similar to the clinical dose was embryocidal and retarded foetal growth and development.
+Reproduction studies have been performed in rabbits and rats at oral verapamil doses up to 0.6 (180 mg/m2/day) and 1.2 times (360 mg/m2/day) respectively the equivalent maximum recommended human oral daily dose (300 mg/m2/day) and have revealed no evidence of teratogenicity.
+In the rat the highest dose was embryocidal and retarded foetal growth and development.
 These effects occurred in the presence of maternal toxicity (reflected by reduced food consumption and reduced weight gain of dams).
 This oral dose has also been shown to cause hypotension in rats.

 Also contains: croscarmellose sodium, magnesium stearate, maize starch, propylene glycol, sunset yellow aluminium lake (E110), quinoline yellow aluminium lake (E104), titanium dioxide (E171), microcrystalline cellulose (E460), hydroxypropylcellulose (E463), methylhydroxypropylcellulose (E464), purified talc (E553).